elliotrpmorris/elliotmorris.dev-cms/src/pages/blog/2021-05-15-aws-nitro-enclave-attestation.md

 ## Conclusion

 Attestation is a great feature to enable that extra layer of security if you are using TEEs.
-Similarly to AWS; Azure also provides an attestation feature which can be found [here](https://azure.microsoft.com/en-gb/services/azure-attestation/).
+Similar to AWS; Azure also provides an attestation feature which can be found [here](https://azure.microsoft.com/en-gb/services/azure-attestation/).